Benjamin-Italiaander/Benjamin-Italiaander/README.md

 - [NTRU Prime for SSH](https://datatracker.ietf.org/doc/draft-josefsson-ntruprime-ssh/)

-As part of this journey, I transitioned from **OpenPGP** to **age**, valuing its simplicity, clarity, and modern approach to encryption.
+As part of this journey, I testes PG options with  **OpenPGP** and **age**, concludeing age has a, and modern and simple approach to encryption.
+Also openPGP has a slow development and [implementation path](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/) even its sponsored by protonmail.

 While still evolving, age already provides a flexible foundation for experimenting with post-quantum concepts in real workflows.